Kafū Nagai: Biography

 In 1898, he published his first short story Sudare no tsuki.
 He became a disciple of novelist Hirotsu Ryūrō and writer Fukuchi Ōchi, studied rakugo and kabuki play writing, appeared on stage in yose plays, and dropped out of University.
 His writings were influenced by French Naturalism and Émile Zola, whose work he also translated.
-Between 1903 and 1908, through his father's influence, Nagai visited the United States and later France, a time which he wrote down in his American Stories (Amerika monogatari) and Furansu monogatari (lit.
+Between 1903 and 1908, through his father's influence, Kafū visited the United States and later France, a time which he wrote down in his American Stories (Amerika monogatari) and Furansu monogatari (lit.
 "French Stories").
 The 1908 publication of American Stories met with much critical acclaim.

-In 1910, Nagai started teaching as a professor of literature at Keio University and became the editor of the literary magazine Mita Bungaku.
+In 1910, Kafū started teaching as a professor of literature at Keio University and became the editor of the literary magazine Mita Bungaku.
 At this time, he had already turned away from Naturalism and taken a shift towards Aestheticism.
-The transition from the Meiji era to the Taishō era was also a turning point in Nagai's life: the death of his father, the divorce from both his first and second wife (the second marriage—to a geisha—led to the alienation of his mother), and the resigning from his position at Keio University and Mita Bungaku.
-A frequenter of Tokyo's demimonde, Nagai wrote many stories about its inhabitants, geisha, courtesans and their customers, most notably Geisha in Rivalry (1916–17).
+The transition from the Meiji era to the Taishō era was also a turning point in Kafū's life: the death of his father, the divorce from both his first and second wife (the second marriage—to a geisha—led to the alienation of his mother), and the resigning from his position at Keio University and Mita Bungaku.
+A frequenter of Tokyo's demimonde, Kafū wrote many stories about its inhabitants, geisha, courtesans and their customers, most notably Geisha in Rivalry (1916–17).

 After a decade-long hiatus, he published the novellas During the Rains (1931), Flowers in the Shade (1934) and A Strange Tale from East of the River (1937), with the latter having repeatedly been cited as his major work.
 His contempt for the militarist regime, which in turn regarded his work as subversive for the war effort, led to a halt of the publishing of his writings until the end of World War II.
 The publication of his diaries (1917–1959) ranks as the major literary event of his post-war career.

-In 1952, Nagai received the Order of Culture, and in 1954, he was elected a member of the Japan Art Academy.
+In 1952, Kafū received the Order of Culture, and in 1954, he was elected a member of the Japan Art Academy.
 He died on 30 April 1959.